-Those of you that can identify a change in your own behaviour will be able to reverse your recent behaviours, therefore reversing the Maine Coon aggression issue quickly.
+Those of you that can identify a change in your own behavior will be able to reverse your recent behaviors, therefore reversing the Maine Coon aggression issue quickly.

-Maine Coon cats are extremely sociable, and love nothing more than their human owners stroking them.
-As you stroke their forehead, they lean their head backwards in complete enjoyment, making the cutest facial expressions ever!
+Maine Coon cats are extremely sociable and love nothing more than their human owners stroking them.
+As you stroke their forehead, they lean their head backward in complete enjoyment, making the cutest facial expressions ever!
 They also like to purr loudly, vocally displaying their pleasure and satisfaction from being petted.

-Each individual Maine Coon displays their own unique signs and signals that owners can look out for, to ascertain when petting has moved into overpetting.
-Practise identifying these signs in your Maine Coon cat, paying close attention to their body language, as this will help to reduce aggressive Maine Coon behavioural traits moving forwards.
+Each individual Maine Coon displays their own unique signs and signals that owners can look out for, to ascertain when petting has moved into over petting.
+Practice identifying these signs in your Maine Coon cat, paying close attention to their body language, as this will help to reduce aggressive Maine Coon behavioral traits moving forwards.

 9. Limited Space